icozbas/icozbas.github.io/_insights/ai-in-sustainment-the-stop-point.md

 But I am not riding it to full autonomy narratives.
 I am riding it to a specific station: **decision support under uncertainty**.

-Because the product I actually sell is not automation.
-It is decision confidence.

-And confidence only counts when you can explain it, test it, and audit it.

-That is the stop point.

 If your ILS/IPS AI roadmap cannot answer:

 - What the model assumes